-- 1. Organising Morning Assembly

-- 2. Organising Literary and Cultural Activities

-- 3. Organising Games and Sports Activities

-- 4. Participation in Parent's-Teacher Meeting / Meeting of School Management Committee (SMC)

-- 5. Maintaining discipline in the school.

-- 6. Participating in Community Contact Programmes like

-- a.
-Rallies

-- b.
-Awareness campaigns

-- c.
-Community health campaigns

-- d.
-Cleanliness campaigns
+- 1. Organising Morning Assembly - 2.
+Organising Literary and Cultural Activities - 3.
+Organising Games and Sports Activities - 4.
+Participation in Parent's-Teacher Meeting and Meeting of School Management Committee (SMC) - 5.
+Observing and participating in Mid-day Meal Programme - 6.
+Organising Science Club or other Club Activities - 7.
+Maintaining discipline in the school. - 8.
+Participating in Community Contact Programmes like- Rallies, awareness Campaigns, community health campaigns, cleanliness campaigns and so on.

-NOTE:-From group activities (i) to (v), each student- teacher has to participate in at least 2 of the activities and activity no. (vi) is compulsory for all student-teachers
+NOTE: - From group activities (1) to (7), each student- teacher has to participate in at least 5 of the activities and activity no. (8) Is compulsory for all student-teachers

-Study of various records maintained by the school (for instance, stock register, service book, letter receipt & dispatch register, Library book accession & issue register, scholar register, leave account, T.A. bill etc.)

-NOTE:-Each student - teacher has to maintain a file in which detailed reports of all the activities and tasks discharged by him/her are to be described.
+- 5) Study of various records maintained by the school (for instance, stock register, service book, letter receipt & dispatch register, Library book accession & issue register, scholar register, leave account, T.A. bill etc.) - NOTE: Each student teacher has to submit a file in which detailed reports of all the activities and tasks observed and discharged by him/her are to be mentioned along with reflective thinking.
 A viva- voce will be conducted after the internship programme.
 The file record, the viva-voce and the lesson plan diary will form the basis of assessment of the internship programme.
+The student-teachers performance shall be assessed jointly by the